Our Hires

 “There’s a number of things that are distinctive about designing a system for the Open Air Theatre, but the first is entirely practical in that all the loudspeakers have to be properly weatherproofed and able to deal with the wide temperature range during the four months they’re on site.
 At the beginning and end of the season it can be chilly and in midsummer it can get very warm – last year we had temperatures over 40C in the auditorium at one point – so it’s quite a test for the gear and we have to be on top of keeping it working properly throughout.
 There’s also the rather more prosaic issue of having to keep parrot and pigeon droppings off the equipment(!) and so we use specially-made rain and poop-proof fabric covers that protect the rear and sides of the loudspeakers.”

 “For 2023 it’s actually a completely new system, driven partly by the expanded capacity but also because of the necessity to provide separate, powerful surround and special effects loudspeakers.
-That comes from having to meet the expectations of a modern audience in terms of delivering an engaging audio experience which covers the entire audience area, but also because it allows designers to refocus a specific audio image if they need to, for example if a performer enters the arena from a point somewhere well away from the stage.”
+That comes from having to meet the expectations of a modern audience in terms of delivering an engaging audio experience that covers the entire audience area, but also because it allows designers to refocus a specific audio image if they need to, for example, if a performer enters the arena from a point somewhere well away from the stage.”

-“There’s also the issue that we are in the middle of a major city and that means there can be background noise – helicopters, vehicle sirens, all sorts – so the audio needs to quite punchy, especially considering that the distance from the PA to the most distant seats is 35 meters.
+“There’s also the issue that we are in the middle of a major city and that means there can be background noise – helicopters, vehicle sirens, all sorts – so the audio needs to be quite punchy, especially considering that the distance from the PA to the most distant seats is 35 meters.
 However, it’s not just about volume – generating an immersive audio field which entirely envelops the whole audience is vital here, partly to deal with background noise but also to keep the audience within the narrative of the show.”

 Nick continues, “To an extent we try to replicate the audio infrastructure and quality of results that we would expect in an indoor theatre.
 Achieving that same quality is both easier and harder here – easier because obviously there are no reflections to muddy the sound, the audience hears only what is coming out of our loudspeakers, but it is harder because there’s no help with warmth or sense of space either.
 Every aspect of a sense of acoustics must be delivered through the various loudspeaker systems.”
 Autograph have just installed a brand new permanent backstage call system and also supplied site-wide radio comms equipment for the season.